What do narcissistic people actually feel?

 They see and learn from those around them what these emotions look like.
 They can engage and know what these feel like to you.
 They simply can not handle it within themselves.

 As for laughter, they will laugh along with others if it’s something they’ve said to make people laugh.
 Again they are aware of what laughter looks like, and what it means to others, so they know how to act.
 They get jealous of people around them are laughing because others told a joke, and not laughing at the narcissist’s remark, envious they’re not the centre of attention, envious they’re not getting all the praise; they hate seeing others get the praise they take it as criticism towards them and want it for themselves.

-Have you ever been on a lovely day out, someone else’s birthday party, all is going well then out of nowhere they’ll cause an argument or a scene over nothing because they feel envy that it’s not about them, that they’re not making everybody happy this is simply done to get a reaction and emotions from you.
+Have you ever been on a lovely day out, someone else’s birthday party, all is going well then out of nowhere they’ll cause an argument or a scene over nothing, it’s because they feel envy that it’s not about them, that they’re not making everybody happy this is simply done to get a reaction and emotions from you.
 So they themselves can gain their power back.